-Dr. Rodolfo Werner Kinkelin is a wildlife conservationist who has devoted many years of his career to the study and conservation of the Patagonian Sea, the Southern Ocean, and Antarctica.
-One of his field research projects studied the diving behavior and behavioral ecology of southern sea lions off the Patagonian coast.
-He has also participated in research on southern elephant seals and Magellan penguins in Patagonia.
+Dr. Rodolfo Werner Kinkelin is a wildlife conservationist who has devoted his professional career to the study and conservation of the Patagonian Sea, the Southern Ocean, and Antarctica.
+For many years, he conducted field research on the Patagonian Coast studying the diving behavior and behavioral ecology of southern sea lions.
+He has also participated in research projects on southern elephant seals and Magellan penguins in Patagonia.

-Rodolfo was born in Buenos Aires, Argentina, graduated as a biologist from the University of Buenos Aires, obtained a Ph.D. in biology at the University of Munich, Germany, and conducted a postdoctoral in marine zoology at the University of Guelph, Ontario, Canada.
+He was born in Buenos Aires, Argentina, graduated as biologist from the University of Buenos Aires, obtained a Ph.D. in biology at the University of Munich, Germany, and conducted a postdoc in marine zoology at the University of Guelph, Ontario, Canada.

 Rodolfo has consulted for a multitude of respected international organizations on marine conservation issues such as marine policy, marine mammals, marine protected areas, marine governance, and fisheries management.
 For the last 13 years he has been focusing his work on Antarctic marine conservation.
 Currently, he is and advisor to the Antarctic Southern Ocean Coalition and the Pew Charitable Trusts on issues such as penguin conservation, marine protected areas, and Antarctic krill fisheries management.